giovannellilab/Geomosaic/docs/contributes/simplepackage.md

     ![modules](assets/images/simplepackage/modules.png)

+### Step 6.4: `additional_input` section
 If the package does require any additional input, you can integrate this input in the corresponding section of `additional_input`.
 In this case we don't need to put any additional argument.

 {: .highlight }
-    Read here about what are additional arguments
+Additional arguments are parameters that are widely known in the metagenomic workflow and that should be chosen by the user, as for example Completeness and Contamination.

+In this section we have inserted also the possibility to specificy a folder that contains HMM models (for `assembly_hmm_annotation` and `mags_hmm_annotation`), as well as the name of the output folder these two modules in order to have different output name folder for different sets of HMMs.

-### Step 6.4: `envs` section
+### Step 6.5: `envs` section
 This section is very simple, we only need to add the conda env file for our package.
 This filename must have the same package name.
 In this case `fastqc_readscount`.

 ![envs](assets/images/simplepackage/envs.png)

-### Step 6.5: `external_db` section
+### Step 6.6: `external_db` section
 {: .note }
 Still under optimization